 - During the school year, Sunday Mass is celebrated in Brophy Chapel at 10 a.m.

 - The sacrament of reconciliation is offered during Advent and Lent, and by appointment.

 The Daily Examen

-Every full school day at Brophy, we pray what is called the Examen.
-The daily Examen is a technique of prayerful reflection on the events of the day in order to detect God’s presence and discern his direction for us.
+Every full school day at Brophy, we pray the Examen.
+The Daily Examen is a technique of prayerful reflection on the events of the day in order to detect God’s presence and discern his direction for us.
 The Examen is an ancient practice in the Church that can help us see God’s hand at work in our whole experience.
 The method we use at Brophy is adapted from a technique described by Ignatius Loyola in his Spiritual Exercises.
 Once again, student leaders guide us, asking the three questions of the Examen for quiet reflection: